tayleenam/blog/_posts/2020-07-11-taking-notes.markdown

 So, yeah.
 Obviously, yeah, I'm taking notes.
 Stuff is happening and I want to remember it.

 On an unrelated note, have you ever noticed how the sky looks at 4:00pm on any given weekend-day?
-Delightful.š
+Delightful.